jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### Overview

 GloVe (Global Vectors) is another architecture for learning word embeddings that improves on the skip-gram model by incorporating corpus statistics.
 Since the skip-gram model looks at each window independently, it loses corpus statistics.
 Instead, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**

-> On the other hand, methods that rely solely on co-occurrence counts (eg: SVD on the co-occurrence matrix) fail to capture rich relationships between words.
-GloVe tries to incorporate the advantages of both the skip-gram model and count-based models.

 ### Deep Dive